frezario/Bayes/README.md

 to a certain class could become zero.
 The main problem, though, was not the complexity of the task itself, but the limitations in the use of tools - honestly, the R language did not prove to be helpful in completing the task.
-Not least because its syntax is practical and does not conform to modern program design standards.
+Not least because its syntax is inpractical and does not conform to modern program design standards.